ekandreas/virtualposts/readme.txt

 1. Upload the entire `/virtualposts` directory to the `/wp-content/plugins/` directory.
 2. Activate Virtual Posts through the 'Plugins' menu in WordPress.
+3. Add feeds to Settings->Virtual Posts
+4. Place the virtualposts widget in your sidebar and read virtual posts in your site

 == Frequently Asked Questions ==